andrasat/fastify-user-service-starter-ts/README.md

   - The migration is done using [drizzle](https://orm.drizzle.team/)
   - The migration files are located in `drizzle` folder
-  - The migration files are generated using `yarn run generate-drizzle`
+  - The migration files are generated using `yarn run generate-drizzle`, it is saved in git to track the changes
-  - The migration files are generated based on the schema in `src/schema.ts`
+  - The migration files are generated based on the schema in `src/db/schema.ts`

 - Seed Data

-  - The seed data is located in `src/seed.ts`
+  - The seed data is located in `scripts/seed.ts`
   - The seed data is generated using [faker.js](https://fakerjs.dev/)
   - There is 1 fixed user for testing purposes
     - Email: `tester@mail.com`